cunnie/docs/bosh_create_dns_server.md

 Our release is available on [GitHub](https://github.com/cunnie/bosh-bind-9-release).

 #### Create Job Skeletons
-Our release consists of one job, *bind*:
+Our release consists of one job, *named*:

 ```
 bosh generate job named